Apex-AIO/.NET-VCPlusPlus-All-in-One-Installer-Offline-Redistributables-/README.md

    & "C:\Users\YourUsername\Desktop\.Net-and-VC-All-In-One-Silent-Installer-main\Install-AllRuntimes-(RunAdmin!).ps1"
    ```
 4. Press Enter and the script will run if you entered it correctly!
 You'll be notified in green text once the script is finished installing everything.

+After the script finishes you will see:

+Do you wish to reboot now to apply changes? (y/n)

+- Type **y** and press Enter → computer will reboot in 5 seconds
+- Type **n** and press Enter → window closes in 5 seconds

+A reboot is **highly recommended**

 5. Confirm everything installed correctly; Windows key + S > Installed Apps > Sort by date > A bunch of VC++ and .Net should be installed if executed correctly.